jehuty0shift/docs/pages/platform/logs-data-platform/index_as_a_service/guide.fr-fr.md

 ## Objective

-Elasticsearch is one of the main components of the Logs Data Platform.
-It is one of the most powerful search and analytics engines.
-From the outset we offered the possibility to host a Kibana index for your Kibana metadata.
-Index As A Service is the obvious next step of this functionality.
-You can now use a fully unlocked index for any purpose; complex documents, reports or even logs.
+Elasticsearch is one of the main components of the Logs Data Platform, regarded as one of the most powerful search and analytics engines.
+From the outset we offered the possibility to host a Kibana index for your Kibana metadata, Index As A Service being the next step to this functionality.
+You can now use a fully unlocked index for almost any purpose; be it complex documents, reports or even logs.
 Thanks to the Elasticsearch API, you will be able to use most of the tools of the ELK (Elasticsearch, Logstash, Kibana) Ecosystem.

 ## Requirements